 II.
 Recommended Default: Option A - All trading programs will define a date after which implemented BMPs are eligible to generate credits.
 This date should be tied to the approval of a TMDL or a renewed NPDES permit for trades in watersheds without a TMDL.

 III.
 Reasons to deviate from the default: What other situations should we consider?

-Use of public cost share to meet baselines
+Use of public cost share to meet credit baselines

 I. Options and examples